Hydrocephalus in Infant/Neonate

 Noncommunicating hydrocephalus is due to an obstruction of CSF flow within the ventricular system.
 Some cases are due to congenital malformations affecting the ventricular system, whereas other cases are due to mass lesions or tumors compressing part of the ventricular system.

 Communicating hydrocephalus occurs when there is no obvious sign of obstruction within the ventricular system and is often due to impaired CSF absorption in the arachnoid villi surrounding the brain.
-Causes of communicating hydrocephalus include overproduction of CSF due to choroid plexus tumors, normal pressure hydrocephalus, and sequelae of meningitis or subarachnoid hemorrhages.
+Intraventricular hemorrhage associated with prematurity is a common cause in neonates.
+Other causes of communicating hydrocephalus include overproduction of CSF due to choroid plexus tumors, normal pressure hydrocephalus, and sequelae of meningitis or subarachnoid hemorrhages.

 Increases in intracranial pressure (ICP) usually accompany the development of hydrocephalus.
 Signs and symptoms usually reflect increased ICP and may include headache, nausea / vomiting, and papilledema.
-Infants with hydrocephalus can develop an enlarged head circumference.
+Infants with hydrocephalus can develop an enlarged head circumference and a bulging anterior fontanelle.
 Acute cases of hydrocephalus can lead to hemodynamic instability, coma, or death.
 Chronically, patients can develop intellectual impairment or memory changes, coordination and motor problems, urinary incontinence, and visual impairments.